bcmdr/hexo-blog/source/_posts/Building-a-Website-Day-0.md

 ---
-title: Building a Website - Day 0
+title: Building a Website from Scratch
 date: 2018-04-21 13:58:23
 tags:
+- development
 ---

 ## What we have used so far: